katharinebeaumont/conference-talk-proposal-advice/The Proposal/The content.md

 ### [Roy van Rijn](https://twitter.com/royvanrijn)

-Speaker and Program Committee member for Devoxx conferences, among others.
+Speaker and Program Committee member for Devoxx conferences, and more.

 **As a speaker**